rudolfgrauberger/sonar-cxx-wiki/Code-checkers.md

 -"format=<issue file =\q%f\q line = \q%l\q number = \q%n\q desc = \q%m\q/>"
 -"format_specific= "
 -hFs1 // The height of a message should be 1 i.e. don't output the line in error -e900 // 'Successful completion message'
 ```

-This formatting has been verifed with PC-lint 9.0k.
+This formatting has been verified with PC-lint 9.0k.
 For further details on how to configure PC-lint please refer to [product page](http://www.gimpel.com/html/pcl.htm).

 To extend the set of known PC-lint rules define them in the file _$SONARQUBEHOME/extensions/rules/pclint_.
 See [[Extending the code analysis]] for details.